10 Stunning Cenotes in Riviera Maya, Mexico You Can’t Miss

 6. Cenote El Pit

-A hole with a diameter of only 10 meters opens up into the deepest cenote in the State of Quintana Roo (110m), you need an advanced qualification to dive here.
+A hole with a diameter of only 10 meters opens up into the deepest cenote in the State of Quintana Roo, which is 110 meters deep; therefore, an advanced qualification is required to dive here.

 The Pit is located in Dos Ojos Park, 22km north of Tulum and about 54km south of Playa del Carmen.

-The price of entering the park is $25 USD and dive centers charge $150 and more for a two-tank dive in the cenote from Tulum.
+The price of entering the park is $25 USD and dive centers charge $150 USD more for a two-tank dive in the cenote from Tulum.

 7. Cuzama Cenotes